dichaelen/ContainersOnAzure_IntroLab/README.md

 ## 8. Clean up the resources you have created

-If you dont want to keep using the services you have created during this lab you can now go to the portal and delete the entire resource group.
-AS you have seen you very quickly create them again :-)
+If you don't want to keep using the services you have created during this lab you can go to the portal and delete the entire resource group.
+As you have seen you can very quickly create them again.
+Azure is awesome!!! :-)

 <!-- LINKS - external -->